SSWConsulting/SSW.Rules.Content/rules/do-you-return-the-correct-response-code/rule.md

 ---
-seoDescription: "Here is a potential SEO description based on the provided MD content: "Learn how to return correct response codes in ASP.NET Core WebAPI and improve debugging efficiency.""
+seoDescription: Here is a potential SEO description based on the provided MD content: "Learn how to return correct response codes in ASP.NET Core WebAPI and improve debugging efficiency."
 type: rule
 archivedreason:
 title: Do you return the correct response code?